We Tasted 8 Instant Coffee Brands & This Is the Best!

 With $7 lattes becoming the norm and boutique coffee shops around every corner, it's easy to become a coffee elitist.
 And if you fancy yourself a coffee snob, you may look past instant coffee blends.
 But instant coffee has made strides in the past few years.
 And with new brands offering up varieties and bringing an elevation to the category, instant coffee is worth a second look—so we're bringing you a list of the best instant coffee brands on the market.

 Maybe you're hiking and don't want to carry extra brewing gear.
 Maybe you work on the road and don't have time to stop at cafes throughout the day.
-Or maybe you just like the ease at home.
+Or maybe you want to make whipped coffee at home.
 There are endless reasons why you might pick instant coffee over its brewed brethren.
 We don't judge!

 Whatever your reason for choosing instant coffee, some flavors are better than others.
 Here's how eight popular instant coffee brands stacked up, ranked from the worst-tasting to the best.

 Nescafé Taster's Choice: House Blend

 Nescafé is one of the most popular instant coffee brands worldwide.
 It was introduced by the Nestlé company in the 1930s, and there have been countless blends throughout the years.
 The Taster's Choice line was introduced in 1966, so it was one we had to try.

 The .1 oz packets are packed with 100% pure coffee.
 The house blend promises to be smooth and well-balanced.
 After mixing the light blond granules in hot water, it produced a not-quite-pleasant bean smell.
 Fortunately, the taste was much less offensive.

 Nescafé instant coffee doesn't taste like a cheap coffee (as you might expect), but adding a flavored creamer certainly wouldn't hurt to zhuzh it up.
 While the flavor is mild at first, it starts to taste more bitter when it cools, so you should drink this one quickly.

 Folgers Instant Coffee Crystals: Classic Roast